 - We find all insurance policies that will cover your losses such as the homeowner’s policy of the careless dog owner.

 My pet was bitten by another dog.
 Click here for more information.

-To learn more about how we can help you, contact Millar & Mixon, LLC today.
+To learn more about how we can help you, contact The Millar Law Firm today.
 When you call, you will speak with a lawyer at no charge to discuss the facts of your case and your legal options.

 Dog Bites by the Numbers

 Dog bites are a serious public safety issue and is a bigger problem than many people recognize until a dog attack affects them personally.
-A dog attack can leave physical and emotional scars.
+We understand your issues, as a serious bite or attack can, and often does, leave both bodily and emotional scars.
 The following statistics illuminate the scope of the problem:

-- 20 percent of dog bite victims require medical attention.
+- Up to 20 % of the victims of dog bites require medical care.

 - Nearly half of the victims of dog bites are children ages 13 and under.

 - Nearly 28,000 people underwent reconstructive surgery in 2012 to repair damage caused by dog bites, according to the American Society of Plastic Surgeons report.